tjkandala/baahu-gui/README.md

 ## When will Baahu GUI be ready to use?

-My goal is to complete Baahu GUI by late July 2020.

 There are two tasks blocking the 1.0.0 release of Baahu (the framework):

 1. Completion of Baahu GUI for ease of use